Frequently Asked Questions

 - To be Veteran Certified, the business must be 51% owned and operated by a Veteran of the US Armed Services (Air Force, Army, Coast Guard, Marines or Navy).
 To be or Service-Disabled certified, the business must be 51% owned and operated by a US Veteran with a service-connected disability determined by the VA or Defense Department.

 If the business meets ownership criteria, it must also meet size, independence and often for-profit requirements.
-To learn more about your business's eligibility for specific certifications, create your user account and complete the GetDiversityCertified.com's Eligibility Questionnaire to get a list of potential certifications for which your business may qualify.
+To learn more about your business's eligibility for specific certifications, give us a call at 800-544-1210 to complete our Eligibility Questionnaire.

 Why do governments and corporate buyers want proof of diversity certification?